MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Experimental Results

-Observing from Figure \ref{fig_pen_mutual}, the information loss increases with the decrease of parameter $\delta$.
+Observing from Figure \ref{fig_pen_mutual}, the information loss of MuCo increases with the decrease of parameter $\delta$.
 According to Corollary \ref{cor_kn}, each QI value in the released table corresponds to more records with the reduction of $\delta$, causing that more records have to be involved for covering on the QI values of long distance.
-Thus, the decrease of $\delta$ enhances the protection but also increases the information loss.
-In addition, comparing to Figure \ref{fig_pen_mon}, both the information loss and the interval of $MutualCover$ are much less than that of Mondrian.
-Therefore, the experiments illustrate that comparing to generalization, the mutual cover provides better protection (or even similar protection when $P_{match}$ is between 0.7 and 0.8) and enhances the protection at a much smaller cost of information loss.
+Therefore, the decrease of $\delta$ enhances the protection but also increases the information loss.
+In addition, comparing to Figure \ref{fig_pen_mon}, both the information loss and the interval of MuCo are much less than that of Mondrian.
+Thus, the experiments illustrate that comparing to generalization, MuCo preserves more information utility and enhances the protection at a much smaller cost of information loss.

-\subsection{Query answering}
+\subsection{Query Answering}

-In this subsection, we use the approach of aggregate query answering \cite{aggregate} to check the information utility of the anonymized tables by $MutualCover$.
-We randomly generate 1,000 queries and calculate the average relative error rate for each anonymized table.
-The sequence of the query is expressed in the following form: \begin{flushleft} SELECT SUM(salary) FROM \bf{Microdata}\rm\\ WHERE \bf{$pred$($A_1$)} AND \bf{$pred$($A_2$)} AND \bf{$pred$($A_3$)} AND \bf{$pred$($A_4$)}. \end{flushleft} Specifically, the query condition contains four random QI attributes, and the sum of salary is the result for comparison.
-For categorical attributes, the predicate $pred(A)$ has the following form:
+In this experiment, we use the approach of aggregate query answering \cite{zhang2007aggregate} to check the information utility of MuCo.
+We randomly generate 1,000 queries and calculate the average relative error rate for comparison.
+The sequence of the query is expressed in the following form \begin{flushleft} SELECT SUM(salary) FROM \bf{Microdata}\rm\\ WHERE \bf{$pred$($A_1^{QI}$)} AND \bf{$pred$($A_2^{QI}$)} AND \bf{$pred$($A_3^{QI}$)} AND \bf{$pred$($A_4^{QI}$)}. \end{flushleft} Specifically, the query condition contains four random QI attributes, and the sum of salary is the result.
+We use the same parameters of MuCo and perform Mondrian and Anatomy complying with $l$-diversity for comparison.
+Since the generated query conditions are strong stochastic, we report the average values and the variances of relative error rates as given in Figure \ref{fig_query} and Figure \ref{fig_var}, respectively.